BShowen/serialization/README.md

 # Serialization

-I am teaching myself about Serialization within Ruby and I created a simple program to demonstrate my knowledge so far.
+I am teaching myself about Serialization within Ruby and I have created a simple program to demonstrate my knowledge.
 Please feel free to reccomend any changes or let me know if I have something wrong.

 In the instructions below only type the commands preceded by a $ \n